Zachary Smith Reynolds: Early life

 Zachary Smith Reynolds—also known as Z. Smith Reynolds or just Smith Reynolds—was born in Winston-Salem, North Carolina, on November 5, 1911.
 Smith was the son of R. J. Reynolds, founder of the R. J. Reynolds Tobacco Company (RJR), and Katharine Smith Reynolds.
 He was the youngest of four children and was close with his siblings.
 His sister Nancy remembered him fondly in a 1980 interview: "Smith was my friend.
 I mean, he was younger than I, but you never felt that way about him because he was so intelligent, and he was so adult in his thinking...
 He was a very strong character, Smith was."

 At the time of Smith's birth in 1911, his father was the wealthiest man in the state of North Carolina, and RJR was producing one-fourth of all plug chewing tobacco in the United States.
 The introduction of the Camel cigarette brand two years later spiked the company's profits.
 In its first year of production, 425 billion Camel cigarettes were sold, becoming the most popular brand in the U.S. by 1918.

 Reynolda Estate

-Reynolds children and unknown adult in front of the Reynolds family 666 West Fifth Street mansion, site of the present-day Forsyth Central Library.
+Reynolds children and unknown adult in front of the original Victorian Reynolds family mansion on "Millionaire's Row" in Winston-Salem, site of the present-day Forsyth Central Library.

 The Reynolds family initially lived in a Queen Anne-style Victorian mansion at 666 West Fifth Street in Winston-Salem, in a neighborhood known as "Millionaire's Row," alongside other members of the family as well as important RJR executives.
 While living at the mansion, Smith's mother began to design a country estate, the future Reynolda House.
 Agriculture and country living were very stylish among wealthy Americans during this period; Mrs. Reynolds herself was subscribed to fashionable publications such as Town and Country, Women's Home Companion and Country Life in America.